daniabalaawi/daniabalaawi/README.md

 # 👋 Hi, I'm Dania Balaawi

-🎓 Data Science student at KASIT, University of Jordan
+🎓 Data Science Graduate from University of Jordan
-💻 Passionate about AI, Machine Learning, and Data Analysis
+💻 Passionate about AI, Machine Learning, Data Engineering and Data Analysis

 # 📂 Projects
 - A collection of my practical projects in data science, machine learning, and AI: